-Major disasters during the last decade have raised questions regarding response delays and significant environmental impacts due to the debris generated.
-Urban Search and Rescue, Treatment and Movement of the Injured, Welfare, Health, Sanitation and restoration of lifelines have been delayed due to transportation difficulties as a result of roads blocked by debris.
+Recent major disasters have raised many questions regarding response delays and significant environmental impacts due to the amounts of debris generated.
+Critical response actions such as urban search and rescue, treatment and movement of the injured, welfare, medical/health, sanitation and the restoration of lifelines have been delayed due to transportation difficulties as a result of roads being blocked by debris.